 Del Monte is the recipient of the H.W.
 Sweatt Award for scientific engineering achievement and the Lund Award for management excellence.
 A number of his patents are fundamental to the fabrication of integrated circuits and both Samsung and Honeywell utilize them.

-His media exposure includes both television and radio interviews (ongoing), 25,000 Twitter followers, 250,000 Facebook post reads per year, 12,000 Google Plus followers accounting for over 2,100,000 post reads and over 40,000 visitors per year to his Science Q&A Blog.
-Major magazines like the Business Insider, The Huffington Post and The Atlantic have featured his articles or quoted his views on technology.
+His media exposure includes both television and radio interviews , 25,000 Twitter followers, 250,000 Facebook post reads per year, 12,000 Google Plus followers accounting for over 2,100,000 post reads and over 40,000 visitors per year to his Science Q&A Blog.
+Major magazines like the Business Insider, The Huffington Post, The Atlantic, and CNBC have featured his articles or quoted his views on technology.

-Louis Del Monte has authored five science books: Unraveling the Universe’s Mysteries (2012); How to Time Travel (2013); The Artificial Intelligence Revolution, which became Amazon’s number-one bestseller on artificial intelligence (2014); Nanoweapons: A Growing Threat to Humanity (2017); and his latest book The Artificial Intelligence Threat: Human Extinction (estimated release 2018).
+Louis Del Monte has authored four science books: Unraveling the Universe’s Mysteries (2012), How to Time Travel (2013), The Artificial Intelligence Revolution, which became Amazon’s number-one bestseller on artificial intelligence (2014), and Nanoweapons: A Growing Threat to Humanity (Potomac Books 2017).